alppekel/aws-userdata-scripts/README.md

 - run ``tail -f /var/log/cloud-init-output.log`` to see script output.
 - If you see "*************** done ***************" in log file, that means script finished execution.

-After script finished execution, run following command as root to upgrade tools and change password of kali user.
+After script finished execution, you can run following command as root to upgrade tools and change password of kali user.
 ```
 apt full upgrade -y
 passwd kali